Foehammer82/Grug-Discord-Bot/docs/about/terms_of_service.md

 #### Introduction

-Welcome to Grug, a Discord bot designed to assist groups of people who play tabletop RPGs.
+Welcome to Grug, a Discord Agent designed to assist groups of people who play tabletop RPGs.
 By using Grug, you agree to abide by these Terms of Service.
 Please read them carefully.

 #### 1. Acceptance of Terms